TheLandfill/cpp_cli/README.md

     1. Doing so would solve the issue of Windows specific compilation, as it would automatically be taken care of by the compiler.

-    2. Due to the nature of the algorithm, it has a one time use so it should only be included once, meaning the hit from making the functions inline shouldn't be any worse than just having the library.
+    2. Because of the nature of the algorithm, it has a one time use so it should only be included once, meaning the hit from making the functions inline shouldn't be any worse than just having the library.
+However, users might not want to recompile everything everytime, so I have to provide the functionality in its own header file.

     3. It makes the algorithm easier for the user to include and use.